 When you reach the location for your dive, there are a few quick things you should do before hopping into the water.
 Wet your hair with fresh water before putting on your diving mask.
 This will help it from becoming too brittle when exposed to saltwater.
 Check and double-check your gear as well to make sure you’re properly covered and protected.

 Each time you resurface after a dive, take a few minutes to rest in the shade.
 Give your skin a quick rinse to remove saltwater and reapply sunscreen before you head back down.
+Alternatively, the pre-made new mom gifts and wellness boxes are the best for your next adventure.
 Don’t forget to hydrate as well and apply lip balm if needed to rehydrate your lips.

 Post-Diving Skin Care Tips for Female Divers